 Training to Push Limits

-Military training is designed to push individuals beyond their comfort zones.
-Soldiers are taught to overcome fear and keep going, even when the situation seems impossible.
+Military training pushes individuals beyond their comfort zones.
+It teaches soldiers to overcome fear and keep moving forward, even in seemingly impossible situations.

 The Bottom Line